rcrowther/django-img/README.md

 ## Model Fields
-There's a helper for model fields.
-It's a small override of a OneToOneField,

-ImageSingleField
-    A preconfigured model field for Images.
-    This is a OneToOneField, so not suitable for referring to several images e.g gallery use.
-Also, becaue OneToOneField, once it has an image no other model in that table can share the image (unique=True).
-Mainly intended for images coupled to models e.g 'Sales product' -> 'Product image'.
+Preconfigured overrides of Django relative fields,

-    Mild configuration to delete image if model is deleted, and not to be able to track the image back to the model (the model can find it's image, though).
+An ImageManyToOneField allows the field to be null, will set the field to null if the image is deleted, and will not delete the image if the model is deleted,

-e.g.
+    from image.form_fields import ImageManyToOneField

     class Page(models.Model):

+        ...

-        img = image.ImageSingleField(
+        img = image.ImageManyToManyField(
             'image.Image',
-            null=True,
-            blank=True,
+        )

+An ImageOneToOneField allows the field to be null, will set the field to null if the image is deleted, and will delete the image if the model is deleted,

+    from image.form_fields import ImageManyToOneField

+    class Page(models.Model):

+        img = image.ImageOneToOneField(
+            'image.Image',
         )

 ## Utilities
 ### The View
 Image has a builtin view.
 It's main purpose is to test filter code.
 The view template reforms from images in the core folder.
 As a test and trial device, it is not enabled by default.